dadooda/git-sandbox/README.md

 Setup
 -----

-Download the files `PS1` and `Sandbox` into an empty directory, do a `chmod +x Sandbox`, then run `./Sandbox setup`.
+Download the files `PS1` and `Sandbox` into an empty directory, do a `chmod +x Sandbox`, run `./Sandbox setup`.
 Then follow the on-screen help.
 A complete example follows.

 Example: Simulating a merge conflict
 ------------------------------------